 A Holiday Meal, Three Ways: Clean, Kid-Friendly, and Dinner for Two

 One menu never fits all—especially when you’re cooking for the holidays.
 You might be baking for thirty or sautéing for four, be turkey-d out by Thanksgiving, or think it’s not Christmas without that beautiful roasted bird at the head of the table.
-With so many directions to go in, we’re sharing nine recipes for three totally different types of menus: A manageable yet festive meal for a smaller crowd (or simply you and your S.O.); a family-friendly, scalable feast; and three clean side dishes everyone will love.
-They’re all easy to mix-and-match—with each other or with many of our all-time favorite holiday recipes from goop‘s past.
+With so many directions to go in, we’re sharing nine recipes for three totally different types of menus: A manageable yet festive meal for a smaller crowd (or simply you and your SO); a family-friendly, scalable feast; and three clean side dishes everyone will love.
+They’re all easy to mix-and-match—with one another or with many of our all-time favorite holiday recipes from goop’s past.

 Turkey & Fixings for a (Very) Small Crowd